Introduction

 Managing benign prostatic hyperplasia using the prostatic urethral lift system necessitates a synchronized interprofessional team effort to ensure patient-centered care and superior outcomes.
 Urologists, primary care physicians, advanced practitioners, nurses, pharmacists, and other healthcare professionals must collaborate in an informed and cohesive manner, each contributing their skills and expertise.
 The team's collective understanding of the criteria for PUL, the procedural details, and postoperative management strategies is critical for reducing the morbidity associated with BPH and enhancing patients' quality of life.

 A strategic approach is essential, focusing on evidence-based methods to ensure the procedure's effectiveness and minimize complications.
 This includes comprehensive preoperative evaluations, meticulous execution of the procedure, and diligent postoperative supervision.
 Ethical considerations are paramount, and the team is responsible for ensuring that patients are fully informed about PUL's advantages and potential risks, thus facilitating informed decision-making.
 Each healthcare professional has distinct responsibilities: urologists lead the procedure, advanced practitioners and nurses focus on patient education and recovery management, and pharmacists manage medication reviews and postoperative care.
-Effective communication within the team is crucial to keeping all members updated on the patient's condition and treatment plan.
+Effective communication within the team is crucial for keeping all members updated on the patient's condition and treatment plan.
 Care coordination, from initial scheduling to follow-up care, is vital and may include additional services like physical therapy or specialist consultations.
 By integrating their expertise, maintaining open communication, and coordinating care, the healthcare team can significantly improve patient safety and outcomes, enhancing the overall management of BPH with the PUL system.

 Media